lsst/rtn-045/index.rst

 Use descriptive section titles, e.g., "2.2 Create a color-magnitude diagram" instead of "2.2 Plot", so that the auto-generated table of contents is more useful.

+Additional sections should alternate between :ref:`markdown cells <format-style-notebooks-markdown>` with instructional statements written in the imperative mood (see the section on :ref:`narrative text <narrative-text>`), and :ref:`code cells <format-style-notebooks-code>` to be executed by the user.

 Exercises for the learner